Iraqi insurgents work for hearts and minds in northern city

 A member of the Islamic Army, a smaller insurgent group, said ISIL had agreed to run the city in consultation with all Sunni groups through a military council and that all decisions would be consultative.

 The different armed factions were debating who to nominative for governor of the city, he added.
-The favourites are thought to include several ex-generals from Saddam Hussein's army.
+The favorites are thought to include several ex-generals from Saddam Hussein's army.

 U.S. SUPPORT?